 - Watch out for dickheads in clubs and bars.
 You’ll see these a mile off as they are definitely NOT locals.
 Drunk, possibly in a singlet and short-shorts, and overly insistent.
 Avoid these travellers if not for your own safety, then for your sanity.

 - Keep your doors and windows locked at night.
-You might want them open, to let the tropical breeze blow in, but it’s not a good idea.
-Robberies and dodgy people getting into your room.
-Better safe than sorry.
+You might want them open to let the tropical breeze blow in, but it’s not a good idea.
+Not only will it keep critters out, it will keep robbers and weirdos away.

 - Arriving at Denpasar International Airport can feel a bit overwhelming.
-There are a lot of taxi touts and men lounging around groups.
-Stay safe, or at least peace of mind, by arranging transport beforehand or getting yourself a licensed cab.
+There are a lot of taxis men lounging around groups.
+Stay safe by arranging transport beforehand, or getting yourself a licensed cab.
 Blue Bird taxis are the most reputable.

 - Ignore any cat-calls.
 It’s the best way to stop it from developing into a situation.
-Especially in Kuta at night time, the levels of harassment can actually be pretty high.
+Especially at night time, the levels of harassment can actually be pretty high.

 - Put yourself out there with group activities.
 A yoga class, hiking tour, cooking class, surf lesson, something you’re interested in.
 Perfect for meeting fellow travellers and maybe making some friends, too.

 Bali is a well-trodden destination that shouldn’t pose too much of a challenge to experienced solo female travellers.
 In fact, it’s a fine option for first-timers.
-If you want to spend your time delving into the culture, food, and meeting other fun travellers, it’s a GREAT option.
+If you want to spend your time delving into the culture, food, and meeting other fun travellers, it’s GREAT.

 However, the sea can be dangerous, so make sure to keep a watch on your children at all times.

-Similarly, keep ’em protected against mosquitoes with repellent, by covering up in the evening, and burning coils at night.
+Similarly, keep ’em protected against mosquitoes with repellent, covering up in the evening, and burning coils.

 But generally, since you won’t be out partying, Bali will be much less hectic and much more relaxing.
-You’ll be able to participate in some amazing, wholesome family activities, and, all the while, you’re going to be pretty safe in Bali.
+You’ll be able to participate in some amazing, wholesome family activities, and create amazing memories.

-Balinese road safety isn’t exactly ideal, so…you might want to reconsider renting a car in Bali.
+Balinese road safety isn’t exactly ideal, so…you might want to reconsider renting a car.

-Erratic drivers, hazards (i.e. dogs) in the road, potholes, and not to mention some truly awful traffic means it might not just be worth it.
+Erratic drivers, hazards (i.e. dogs) in the road, potholes, and not to mention some truly awful traffic makes it just not worth it.

-Hiring a driver, on the other hand, is perfectly fine for a day tour – or longer if you feel like it.
+Hiring a driver is the perfect solution – and not that expensive.
 A local driver will know the roads, and how they work, MUCH better than you do.